Speed: The GCS ENCS Cluster

 #SBATCH --mail-type=ALL ## Receive all email type notifications

-#SBATCH --chdir=./ ## Use current directory as working directory
+#SBATCH -D ./ ## Use current directory as working directory

 sacct -j <jobID>